 IGCR Rules 2017

-The Customs IGCR Rules 2017, which when expanded is the Customs (Import of Goods at Concessional Rate of Duty for Manufacture of Excisable Goods) Rules, 2017, is enforced in India from the 1st of July, 2017.
-These rules are meant for importers who are desirous of availing the benefit of an exemption notification issued under sub-section (1) of section 25 of the Customs Act, 1962.
-The benefit of such exemption hinges on the utilization of imported goods covered in the notification for the manufacture of any commodity or provision of output service.
+The Customs IGCR Rules 2017, which, when expanded, is the Customs (Import of Goods at Concessional Rate of Duty for Manufacture of Excisable Goods) Rules, 2017, have been enforced in India from the 1st of July, 2017.
+These rules are meant for importers desirous of availing the benefit of an exemption notification issued under sub-section (1) of section 25 of the Customs Act, 1962.
+The benefit of such exemption hinges on the utilization of imported goods covered in the notification for manufacturing any commodity or providing output service.
 This article provides an overview of these rules.

-The provisions pertaining to exemption notification is enshrined in sub-section (1) of section 25 of the Customs Act, 1962.
+The provisions about exemption notification are enshrined in sub-section (1) of section 25 of the Customs Act, 1962.
 The Act empowers the Central Government to grant exemptions for goods from the payment of customs duties.
-The notification pertaining to the same is drafted below for your reference:
+The notification about the same is drafted below for your reference:

 Intimation of Desire

-Importers who are desirous of availing the benefits of an exemption as specified above must intimate the Deputy Commissioner or the Assistant Commissioner of Customs having jurisdiction over the particular premise where the imported goods are to be utilized for the purpose of manufacture or rendering of output service.
-The intimation must include:
+Importers desirous of availing the benefits of an exemption as specified above must intimate the Deputy Commissioner or the Assistant Commissioner of Customs having jurisdiction over the particular premise where the imported goods are to be utilized for manufacture or rendering of output service.
+The intimation must include the following: